acls/karma-jade2js-preprocessor/README.md

       '**/*.jade'
     ],

-    ngJade2JsPreprocessor: {
+    pug2JsPreprocessor: {
+      // Can be pug or jade (defaults to pug_.
+Used for file extensions and require.
+      lib: 'jade',

       // strip this from the file path
       stripPrefix: 'public/',

       // prepend this to the
       prependPrefix: 'served/',

-      // By default, Jade files are added to template cache with '.html' extension.
+      // By default, Jade/Pug files are added to template cache with '.html' extension.
       // Set this option to change it.
       templateExtension: 'html',